James Barry (surgeon): In popular culture

+In 1919, a play entitled Dr. James Barry by Olga Racster and Jessica Grove, was performed at the St. James's Theatre it received a mixed review in The Observer.

 The story of James Barry is briefly told in Zoya Voskresenskaya's novel Devochka v Burnom More (Girl in the Stormy Sea, 1969), whose action takes place during WWII.

-A 1982 BBC Radio 4 production appears to be the first dramatic representation of Barry.
-The 45-minute play, Dr Barry by Jean Binnie, was re-broadcast as recently as 2018.
+In 1982, BBC Radio 4 first broadcast the 45-minute play Dr Barry by Jean Binnie.
+It was re-broadcast in 2018.

+In Janet Kagan's 1985 Star Trek novel Uhura's Song, the character Dr. Evan Wilson owns a spaceship named the Dr. James Barry.

 In 1994, Anna Massey played Barry in an episode of the BBC drama-documentary The Experiment.
 Barry was compared with Hannah Cullwick, who "was experimented on by Arhur Munby, who believed that women in servile labour could earn a nobility of the soul".

 Barry's life is the subject of the historical novel James Miranda Barry (published in the United States as The Doctor) by Patricia Duncker.

 A 2004 play, Whistling Psyche by Sebastian Barry, imagines a meeting between James Barry and Florence Nightingale.

 In 2012, the UK folk duo Gilmore and Roberts included a song about Barry called Doctor James on their album The Innocent Left.

+In 2016, the TV series Herstory: Ireland's EPIC Women featured Barry as the subject of episode 3 as a part of the Herstory 20/20 Project.

-In April 2018, Rachel Weisz said that she is developing a biopic of Barry, and intends to produce and star in it.
+In April 2018, Rachel Weisz said that she was developing a biopic of Barry, and intended to produce and star in it.

-In February 2019, E. J. Levy's novel about Barry was acquired by Little, Brown and Company.
+In February 2019, E. J. Levy's novel based on Barry, The Cape Doctor, was acquired by Little, Brown and Company.
 The announcement was met with controversy because Levy refers to Barry as "she" and a "heroine," though Levy has stated that the novel also refers to Barry as "he" and "I".
-The novel was published in June 2021, and it tells the story of a fictional woman named Perry, who is based on Barry.
+The novel was published in June 2021, and it tells the story of a fictional woman named Margaret Brackley, who becomes Dr. Jonathan Perry, who is based on Barry.

+In 2024, Irish musician Wallis Bird collaborated with the German classical quintet Spark to release a single about Barry titled "Dr. James Barry".
+The song was also included on the subsequent album Visions of Venus.